BonfireScratch/ScratchStats/README.md

 To see the website, go to https://scratchStatisticsOfficial.github.io.

 ## Implementation
-The website is not complete, as the styling is in a pre-beta version and many more features are to be included.
+The website is not complete, as the styling is in a beta version and many more features are to be included.

-It uses Bootstrap for the plain CSS styling and responsiveness, and vanilla JavaScript (for now) for the script.
+It uses Bootstrap for the plain CSS styling and responsiveness, and vanilla JavaScript (for now) for fetching the data.

 It collects the data from the Scratch API and the ScratchStats.com API.